smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 > 📘 Important
 >
-> The LINK provided by the <a href="https://www.binance.org/en/bridge" target="_blank">Binance Bridge</a> is not ERC-677 compatible, so cannot be used with Chainlink oracles.
-However, it can be <a href="https://pegswap.surge.sh/" target="_blank">**converted to the official LINK token on BSC using Chainlink's PegSwap service**</a>.
+> The LINK provided by the [Binance Bridge](https://www.binance.org/en/bridge) is not ERC-677 compatible, so cannot be used with Chainlink oracles.
+However, it can be [**converted to the official LINK token on BSC using Chainlink's PegSwap service**](https://pegswap.chain.link/).

 |Parameter|Value|
 |:---|:---|